hackondata/workshops/sessions/exercise_8.md

 ## Exercise #8 - Details:
 - Submit Lab 8 Solution as exercise for this week

-Please complete the Lab and exercise before the session on **Thursday, Aug 25th**.
+Please complete the Lab and exercise before the session on **Thursday, Sep 1st**.
 We will be answering questions and providing assistance then.
 In the meantime feel free to ask on the [#workshops channel of TAS Slack](https://torontoapachespark.slack.com/messages/workshops/).